GeyzonErik/Odin-Project-Chalenges/README.md

 # Odin-Project-Chalenges
-A simplified place to put almost all o my solutions
+A simplified place to put almost all of my solutions